Rephidock/Rephidock.GeneralUtilities/src/Rephidock.GeneralUtilities.NetFramework35/README.md

 [![GitHub License Badge](https://img.shields.io/github/license/Rephidock/Rephidock.GeneralUtilities)](https://github.com/Rephidock/Rephidock.GeneralUtilities/blob/main/LICENSE)

 This is a source clone of GeneralUtilities downgraded to NET Framework 3.5.
 Due to drastic differences this needs to be a separate package.

-The version of this package mimics the version of the original package.
+Prefer using the original package when possible.

 Following features were removed:
 - `IDictionary<TKey, TValue>.AsReadOnly()`